OCR-tech/CubeOCR/CODE_OF_CONDUCT.md

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at ocrtech.mail@gmail.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us at: ocrtech.mail@gmail.com.

-Project maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.